The UAE Research Program for Rain Enhancement Science

 The United Arab Emirates Research Program for Rain Enhancement Science (UAEREP) is a global research initiative offering a grant of US$5 million over a three-year period to be shared by up to five winning research projects in the field of rain enhancement.

 The cloud-seeding operations were initiated in the late 1990s in the UAE.
 By early 2001 these operations were being conducted in cooperation with the National Center for Atmospheric Research (NCAR) in Colorado, USA, the Witwatersrand University in South Africa and the US Space Agency, NASA.

-Management of the Program
+Management of the program

 The United Arab Emirates Research Program for Rain Enhancement Science is an initiative of the United Arab Emirates Ministry of Presidential Affairs and was launched at the beginning of 2015 under the patronage of His Highness Sheikh Mansour bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Presidential Affairs.
-It is managed by Alya Al Mazroui and overseen by the UAE National Center of Meteorology & Seismology (NCMS) based in Abu Dhabi.
+It is managed by Alya Al Mazroui and overseen by the National Center for Meteorology (United Arab Emirates) (NCMS) based in Abu Dhabi.